 Unfortunately, as with many autoimmune diseases, there is no known cure or treatment for this condition; remedies can only lessen the severity of the symptoms and support the body’s overall health.
 Now, let’s take a look at some of these alternative treatments for Sjogren’s syndrome.

-Treatment Options for Sjogren’s Syndrome
+Treatments for Sjogren’s Syndrome

-When your eyes begin to dry out and your vision starts to blur, which is a common symptoms of Sjogren’s in more advanced cases, the easiest way to see clearly is to drop some artificial hydration in.
+When your eyes begin to dry out and your vision starts to blur, which is a common symptom of Sjogren’s in more advanced cases, the easiest way to see clearly is to drop some artificial hydration in.
 The range of lubricating eye drops on the market is larger than ever before, and since this is one of the most irritating and obvious symptoms of the syndrome, having a bottle of eye drops in your pocket at all times is a must.

 By eating smaller meals more frequently throughout the day, you can encourage your body to produce more saliva and keep your moisture-producing glands in better health.
 Just as with chewing gum, more meals in smaller portions will increase saliva and gastric juice production, which can help to avoid many of the symptoms of this condition.

 Word of Caution: Given that this autoimmune disease does increase the risk of lymphoma and can have effects on other organ systems, such as the heart and lungs, it is important to speak with a trained about treatment options and the severity of your case.
 These home remedies should be seen as complementary to more formal approaches, according to your doctor.